|

 This example illustrates that, even though we say we are dividing decimals, we can really divide only whole numbers, and then correctly place the decimal point.
 We will see that again in Lesson 13.

 Why did we multiply by 100?
 Because that makes the divisor .03 into the whole number 3.
-In other words: If the divisor is a decimal, multiply it by 10, or 100,
+In other words: If the divisor is a decimal, make it a whole number In Lesson 12, we will see how to proceed when the dividend is a decimal.

 on dividing 12 by 2.
 Or,